hvppycoding/hvppycoding.github.io/_posts/2024-09-09-socc-presentation-script.md

 First, we evaluated the accuracy of our delay change estimation method.
 We compared our predicted changes with those calculated by the STA engine after global routing.
 The correlation coefficient for cell delay was 0.785, and for wire delay, it was 0.877.
-We suspect the main sources of error are layer assignment and detours caused by routing congestion, which are difficult to predict at the early estimation stage.
+We suspect the main sources of error are layer assignment and detours caused by routing congestion.

 ![20240909-152252]({{site.baseurl}}/assets/images/2024-09-09-socc-presentation-script/20240909-152252.png){: .align-center}